The Pioneer in Manufacturing Tumble Deburring Machine

 The rotary tumbler machine spins its barrel, and parts tumble over each other.

 This may cause denting on the target parts’ surfaces.
-The vibratory tumbler maintains the shapes of your pieces.
+The industrial vibratory tumbler maintains the shapes of your pieces.

 The upright design of the machine reduces leaks and also improves inspection of parts during the deburring process.

-The major downside of the vibratory tumbler is the cost.
+The major downside of the industrial vibratory tumbler is the cost.
 It is more expensive than a rotary tumbler.

 It is, however, the ideal machine to use for deburring.
 It can finish even the most extended parts and the fragile ones too.